pstudi/Detecting-and-Mitigating-Gender-Bias-in-AI-Driven-Cardiovascular-Disease-Diagnosis/README.md

 # Detecting-and-Mitigating-Gender-Bias-in-AI-Driven-Cardiovascular-Disease-Diagnosis
 Master's thesis on detecting and mitigating gender bias in cardiovascular disease prediction using machine learning.
-Includes model training, bias detection with FairMLHealth and Fairlearn, and application of bias mitigation techniques.
+Includes model training, bias detection with FairMLHealth and Fairlearn, and application of bias mitigation techniques with Fairlearn and AIF360.

 # Gender Bias Detection and Mitigation in Cardiovascular Disease Prediction